-Water will be required for various uses including human consumption during the planned exploration activities and to support any of the exploration activities such as RAB and diamond drilling.
-The water will most likely be sourced from the local municipality and carted to site with mobile water carts owned by the proponent.
+Water will be required for various uses including human consumption during the planned exploration activities and to support any of the exploration activities such as diamond drilling.
+The water will most likely be sourced from the local municipality via a prepaid system and carted to site with mobile water carts owned by the proponent.

 Waste produced on site will include sewerage and solid waste such as packaging material.
-Wastewater (e.g. water with drill additives) used during drilling is recycled, contained and allowed to evaporate after use.
-The drill-sludge is disposed of at the Rehoboth municipal waste disposal site.
-In case of provision of the mobile toilets to be used on site, sewerage generated shall be managed by the toilet contractor.
-Wastewater that is discharged into the environment must comply with wastewater discharge specifications.
+Wastewater (e.g., water with drill additives) used during drilling is contained in lined sumps, recycled and allowed to evaporate after use.
+The drill-sludge will be disposed of at the Rehoboth municipal waste disposal site.
+In case of the provision of mobile toilets on site, sewerage generated shall be managed by the toilet contractor.
+Wastewater that is discharged into the environment must comply with wastewater discharge specifications on the relevant permit.